wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/2-microsoft-teams-apps.md

 They can contain:

 - **Conversational bots** having a one-to-one conversation with the user.
-Because this is a private conversation, if your app needs to have a multi-turn conversation with a user, or provide a notification relevant only to a single user, its typically best to have that interaction in a personal app.
+Because this is a private conversation, if your app needs to have a multi-turn conversation with a user, or provide a notification relevant only to a single user, it's typically best to have that interaction in a personal app.
 - **Personal Tabs** providing a full-screen embedded web experience.

 ### Messages